lamaranelson/article-generation/README.md

 # Structured Content Generation with a Language Model, Image diffuser, and Real-time data.

 ## Overview
 The primary script to execute is `generateBlog.mjs`.
-This script imports a set of functions from `utilities.mjs` and `createLocalMemory.mjs` to generate content in a structured manner with an image, incorporating local memory with a google search to enhance the generated content.
+This script imports a set of functions from `utilities.mjs` and `createLocalMemory.mjs` to generate content in a structured manner with an image, incorporating local memory with a Google search to enhance the generated content.

 ## Detailed Breakdown:

 ### Local Memory Creation:
 The `prepareAndGetOrganicData` function in the `createLocalMemory.mjs` file is used to create local memory.
 It fetches Google search results related to the user's request, scrapes the content, splits the content into documents, and generates embeddings for these documents using OpenAI's embeddings.
-It returns a `FaissStore`, which stores these documents and their corresponding embeddings in a FAISS index, enabling efficient nearest neighbor search.
+It returns a Vector store, which stores these documents and their corresponding embeddings in an index, enabling efficient nearest neighbor search.

 ### Creating an Outline:
 The `getEngagingBlog` function in `utilities.mjs` is used to create an outline for the blog post.
 It uses a template to generate a prompt for the GPT model, which includes the user's request.
 The GPT model then generates an outline for the content based on this prompt.